-Lastly, let’s discuss polyphenol-rich foods, antioxidants that can do wonders for your gut health.
+Lastly, let’s discuss polyphenol-rich foods, and antioxidants that can do wonders for your gut health.
 Foods like berries, green tea, and dark chocolate are brimming with polyphenols.

 Our gut bacteria metabolize these compounds and may help reduce inflammation and combat oxidative stress.

 The “European Journal of Nutrition” published a study showing a positive correlation between a polyphenol-rich diet and increased gut microbiota diversity.